jrevenaugh/bathos/README.md

 In addition, the site selection page uses leaflet and includes earthquake epicenters, NUVEL 1 plate boundaries and Smithsonian Institution Global Volcano Program holocene-active volcanoes.

+Contact me for additional information or for access to pre-processed ETOPO files.

 Developed and works with:
 R 3.4.3
 shiny 1.0.5